luluco250/walljuster/readme.md

 Read the usage text with `walljuster.py -h`.

-There are many improvements to be made, such as vertical slicing (currently it is done only horizontally) and resampling (allowing an image to be resized to fit the total resolution).
-A GUI is mandatory too, with a preview of the result and visual editing/guides.
-Automatically setting the wallpaper(s) from within the program would be nice too.
+There are many improvements to be made, such as:
+- Vertical slicing (currently it is done only horizontally).
+- Resampling, allowing an image to be resized to fit the total resolution).
+- A GUI is mandatory too, with a preview of the result and visual editing/guides.
+- Automatically setting the wallpaper(s) from within the program would be nice too.
+XFCE seems to automatically apply any changes to images set as wallpapers, so it's already possible to make adjustments on the fly.